-From campus to kitchen, They’re wearing culottes by Margaret Parker Gary, Women’s Day Fashion Department Good campus companions — jerkin and knee-length culottes in an Orlon-and-wool blend,
+From campus to kitchen, They’re wearing culottes (1955) By Margaret Parker Gary, Women’s Day – August 1955 Good campus companions — jerkin and knee-length culottes in

 Mme Demorest’s Emporium of Fashions – 473 Broadway, New York We think our lady readers will be both interested and benefited by having their attention called

 Take a look at these antique cigarette cards — collectible free trading cards that were included in packages of cigarettes — featuring images of famous